How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 Zhan Zhuang: Stand Like a Tree

 This is one of the most effective ways of centering yourself.
-Stand like a tree with your feet shoulders width apart and your spine straight.
+Stand like a tree with your feet shoulder-width apart and your spine straight.

 Imagine a cord extending from the crown of your head into the sky.